mrousavy/react-native-vision-camera/apps/simple-camera/__tests__/README.md

 Use the guard form above instead of `context.skip(condition, reason)` when a nullable value needs to be narrowed afterwards.
 Keep the `return` so TypeScript understands the rest of the test only runs when the capability exists.
 If only one optional case inside a matrix is unsupported, split that case into its own `it(...)` so the always-supported cases still run and the optional case is reported as skipped.

 Only call `context.skip(...)` from the `it(...)` body or code that intentionally skips that whole test.
 Do not hide it inside a shared helper for optional sub-assertions, because it aborts the entire `it(...)`.
-If a shared cross-platform test has an Android-only extra assertion, let that helper return without logging on iOS; if the Android-only behavior deserves skip accounting, make it a dedicated `it(...)`.
+If a cross-platform test has an Android-only or iOS-only assertion, split that behavior into a dedicated `it(...)` with its own platform skip.

 Capability flags live on
 - `CameraDevice` (`hasFlash`, `hasTorch`, `supportsFocusMetering`, `supportsExposureBias`, `supportsPhotoHDR`, `supportsFPS(n)`, `supportsVideoStabilizationMode('cinematic')`, etc.),